-Instagram Stories overtakes Snapchat in active users, celebrates with stickers
+Over half of Instagram's business users are using its Stories feature

 The news of Stories’ success is not necessarily surprising, but it is impressive, considering Snapchat claimed around 150 million users when it filed for its initial public offering in February.
 It took the startup five years to get to that point and growth reportedly slowed over the fourth quarter of 2016 — one would imagine, in no small part, thanks to its Facebook-owned competitor.

-Instagram commemorated the milestone by adding an assortment of new stickers and sticker-related features.
-Now selfies can be made into stickers, for example, and decorated with different frame styles.
-Stickers can also now be pinned to three-dimensional objects in videos — a feature the app has borrowed from Snapchat.
-It also works with text as well.
+Instagram commemorated its 200 million user milestone by adding an assortment of new stickers and sticker-related features.
+Now selfies can be made into stickers, and users can decorate them with different frame styles.
+Stickers can also be pinned to three-dimensional objects in videos — a feature the app has borrowed from Snapchat.
+It works with text as well.

 Another Snapchat-similar feature is Instagram’s ‘recent’ page, that puts your favorite stickers more easily within reach.

-Finally, four new cities are receiving geostickers: Chicago, London, Tokyo, and Madrid, Spain.
-The company says they are all designed by local artists and you can find out more about them by tapping their user names, which appear above each sticker.
-Those four join New York City and Jakarta, Indonesia, which debuted alongside the feature in March.

-None of these features are unique to Instagram; they have all been done before.
-Snapchat boasts a seemingly endless number of geostickers, for example, and allows you to make new stickers out of anything you can see (in addition to your face) through the use of its scizzors tool.
-The fact that Stories has been able to accomplish the reach that it has, and continues to grow despite being routinely late to the party speaks to the power of Instagram’s install base — which was estimated at 400 million back in February.
+None of these features are unique to Instagram.
+Snapchat boasts a seemingly endless number of geostickers, for example, and allows you to make new stickers out of anything you can see (in addition to your face) through its scissors tool.
+The fact that Stories has been able to accomplish the reach that it has, and continue to grow despite being routinely late to the party, speaks to the power of Instagram’s install base — which was estimated at 400 million back in February.

-Note: Update: 50 percent of businesses created an Instagram Story last month as the feature continues to surpass Snapchat in popularity.